Multiwinner Approval Rules as Apportionment Methods: The Apportionment Problem and Approval-Based Multiwinner Elections

-Another interesting class of multiwinner election systems consists of \emph{sequential} (or \emph{iterative}) variants of OWA-based rules.
+Another interesting class of multiwinner rules, sometimes referred to as \emph{Reweighted Approval Voting (RAV)}, consists of \emph{sequential} variants of Thiele rules.

-\begin{definition} The \emph{sequential $w$-based OWA rule} selects all committees that can result from the following procedure.
-Starting with the empty committee ($S = \emptyset$), in $k$ consecutive steps add to the committee $S$ a candidate $c$ that maximizes $\sum_{i \in N} u_i(S \cup \{c\}) - u_i(S)$. \end{definition}
+\begin{definition} The rule \emph{sequential $w$-Thiele} (aka $w$-RAV) selects all committees that can result from the following procedure.
+Starting with the empty committee ($S = \emptyset$), in $k$ consecutive steps add to the committee $S$ a candidate $c$ that maximizes $\sum_{i \in N} u_i^w(S \cup \{c\}) - u_i^w(S)$. \end{definition}

-Just like OWA-based rules, sequential OWA-based rules have already been considered by \citet{Thie95a}. \emph{Sequential Proportional Approval Voting} (referred to as ``reweighted approval voting'' by \citet{ABC+15a}) was used for a short period in Sweden during the early 1900s \citep{Jans16a}.
+Just like Thiele rules, sequential Thiele rules have already been considered by \citet{Thie95a}. \emph{Sequential Proportional Approval Voting} (i.e., sequential $w_{\text{PAV}}$-Thiele) was used for a short period in Sweden during the early 1900s \citep{Jans16a}.

-Interestingly, a sequential OWA-based rule approximates the original rule whenever the weight sequence $w$ is non-increasing \citep{owaWinner}.
-Sequential OWA-based rules are appealing alternatives to their original equivalents for a number of reasons.
-First, they are computationally tractable, while finding winners for the original OWA-based rules is often $\np$-hard.
-Second, the sequential rules often exhibit properties which the original rules do not have; for instance, they (trivially) satisfy committee monotonicity while some of the original versions do not \citep[see, \eg][]{EFSS14a}.
+Interestingly, a sequential Thiele rule approximates the original Thiele rule whenever the weight sequence $w$ is non-increasing \citep{owaWinner}.
+Sequential Thiele rules are appealing alternatives to their original variants for a number of reasons.
+First, they are computationally tractable, while finding winning committees for (non-sequential) Thiele rules is often $\np$-hard.
+Second, sequential Thiele rules satisfy properties that are violated by non-sequential Thiele rules; for instance, they (trivially) satisfy committee monotonicity while some of the non-sequential versions do not \citep[see, \eg][]{elk-fal-sko-sli:c:multiwinner-rules}.
 Third, sequential methods are easier to describe to non-experts, as compared to rules formulated as non-trivial combinatorial optimization problems.